-If this sounds like your struggle, then I encourage you to read on because there are some pretty crucial first date red flags to become more aware of (and are rather easy to).
+If this sounds like your struggle, then I encourage you to read on because there are some pretty crucial first date red flags to become more aware of and to STOP sweeping under the rug.

 First date red flags to STOP sweeping under the rug